preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 This option was in earlier Omnia versions called "Azure AD Sync".
 Now, this option works this way:

-Use these advanced settings to make sure person properties are synchronized from Azure AD to SharePoint.
+Use these advanced settings to make sure person properties are synchronized from Entra ID to SharePoint.

-**Note:** The Azure AD Sync must now be set up to use SharePoint Addin App identity instead of a user account.
-This will allow the tenant to turn off legacy sign in and still use the Azure AD Sync, see *Enable Sharepoint App-Only* below.
+**Note:** The Entra ID Sync must now be set up to use SharePoint Addin App identity instead of a user account.
+This will allow the tenant to turn off legacy sign in and still use the Entra ID Sync, see *Enable Sharepoint App-Only* below.

 **Also note!** This option is not applicable in Omnia on-prem.